Danish Decommissioning

 We are subject to supervision by The Danish Health Authority, Radiation Protection and by The Danish Emergency Management Agency.
 We have also established an external whistleblowing scheme where staff and regular partners can submit information on illegal or objectionable matters without fear of negative consequences.

-DD is organised into eight units and a staff function.
-See organisational chart here and more details below.
+DD is organized into six units and a staff function.
+See organization chart here and more details below.

 More about us